OutSystems/docs-product/src/extensibility-and-integration/javascript/web/intro.md

 Tools like [Ajax Refresh](<../../../ref/lang/auto/Class.Ajax Refresh.final.md>) already allow you to refresh parts of your screen in an action flow without forcing a page reload.
 However, you may want to define some custom behavior using JavaScript in your app, or use an existing JavaScript library to improve the user experience.

-In general terms, to run JavaScript code in your web application you must do the following:
+To run JavaScript code in your web application you should do the following:

 1\.
-Add JavaScript code blocks to one of the supported elements :   The following three elements support JavaScript code blocks:
+Add a JavaScript code block to one of the supported elements :   The following three elements support JavaScript code blocks:

     * Module